 If your business a very high income in the first three years, or has created at least 10 jobs, you may be able to apply for Indefinite Leave to Remain (ILR) after only three years, rather than the normal five years.

 Can I bring my family?

-Yes, this category allows a spouse or partner and minor children to move with the main applicant, and they can work, subject to work permits and conditions set out in the Immigration Rules.
+Yes, this route allows a spouse or partner and minor children to move with the main applicant, and they can work, subject to work permits and conditions set out in the Immigration Rules.
 Older children may need to be considered as a separate case: Kinley Legal can advise on this.

 Can I live in the UK on this visa?